-If you start giving away discounts, points, or some extra perks for providing feedback, customers will be more eager to participate.
+If you start giving away discounts, gift cards, or some extra perks for providing feedback, customers will be more eager to participate.
 To strengthen the incentive, you can even add an element of a lottery game like in the example below.

 This tactic helps you boost customer engagement and also allows you to:

-Leverage sales, since people will look for ways to redeem gift certificates
+Leverage sales, since people will look for ways to redeem gift cards, use discounts, etc.

 How to measure the effectiveness of such a survey?

 The online survey in the example above was created with the Getsitecontrol survey popup builder.
 As we mentioned earlier, you can check out the dedicated